oblac/jodd-site/doc/db/7+sqlgenerator.md

 The basic way of query generation (by joining chunks using java) is not used much in practice.
 Other ways (template sql) are much more convenient.
-However, since all other ways use this basic functionality internally, it is important to learn it and understand what is under the hood.
+However, since all other ways use this basic functionality internally, let's learn and understand what is under the hood.
-{: .example}

 ## DbSqlBuilder